bbauska/Coursera-Bootstrap/readme.md

 Within this A, I will introduce a icon to represent this control on the screen.

-I\'ll say, span class carousel-control-prev-icon and close off the span here.
+I&apos;ll say, span class carousel-control-prev-icon and close off the span here.
 I will now copy this control.

 And paste it here and then create the control for the next slide here so I would say, carousel-control-next and roll is a button and the data slide used to next and the icon would be carousel-control-next icon.

-Adding these into my carousel, let\'s go and take a look at our carousel at this moment.
+Adding these into my carousel, let&apos;s go and take a look at our carousel at this moment.

 Going to the carousel, you can now see that in my carousel I have three